slitvinov/gitlog/README.md

 Note that M1 is "nested" in M2 (for bias = 1/2), M2 with bias = 1/3
 fits better, but the data tells me to believe in M1 a bit more than before.
-Here are all posteriors to stair at
+All posteriors to stare at

     0.52 0.17 0.21 0.10